lockwooddev/interfacemocker/README.md

 # interfacemocker

 I use a lot of dependency injection in Golang.
-This repo contains a pattern to make your own mocker for interfaces in case you want to bypass external services like a database.
+This repo contains a pattern to make your own mocker for interfaces in case you want to bypass external services like a database in tests.
 The pattern specializes on mocking the return values for single or multiple object types.

 ## Usage example

 When you adapt the pattern in `mocks.go`, you will be able to easily create a list of mocks that should correspond to the calls you expect in your testcase.

 ```golang
 package example